jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The End

 I want to write dialogues like Plato's.
-I'd love to write ones of Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god—or the joys of majic and dark majic.
+I'd love to write ones of Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic and dark majic.

-I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, to transform us into the Internet Age.
+I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, to transform us into the Internet Age with all the heroic drive our problems deman.
 Imagine it like Linus Tech Tips on steroids.
 Because today's "geeks" are really majicians in waiting.
 Waiting to attach roofers with drones, cleanerst with IR cameras, craftsman with 3D printers.
-Majicians make modern cyborg-makers, living to bringing on the era of mass-collarboration.
+Majicians make modern cyborg-makers, bring on the era of mass-collarboration.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>
 _An ideallized era of mass collaboration.
 No antagonists or extras, just protagonists and player gods._

 But I can't think for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
-You only have oney question you have to ask yourself.
-Are you happy?
+At the start I asked are you happy?
+Now you have to ask "Am I going to do something about it?"

 On the surface we have flashy products, full employment, and stable politics.
 On the inside, our middle-class deals with stagnate wages, crushing debts, antisocial behavior, political hatred, and climate change.
+Are you going to do something about it?

 Antagonists will never stop.
-Open-source protagonists have done their job.
+Open-source protagonists have given you the tools.
 I personally just want to live in a place were life prospers.
 That's why I pray you decide to play the game, like our ancestors did for us so many times.

 Now it's our turn.
 Our unhappiness is a big huge sign.
 We must upgrade to the Internet Age and embrace the era of mass-collaboration.
 To do that, we need Techvolution, a new philosophy that gives the right, and duty, to frontline people to use digital tools to solve their real-life problems.